Felix-Nyarko/Real-Estate-Rental-Market-Analysis---SQL-Analysis/README.md

 ```

 ## 3. Retrieve the properties with more than 3 bathrooms and sort them by price (descending)
+This SQL query retrieves all properties that have more than three bathrooms and orders them by price in descending order.
+It provides insight where larger and more premium properties often feature multiple bathrooms and command higher rental or sale prices.
 ```sql
 SELECT
 name,